-the case of dawson & dawson dealt with the issue of spousal maintenance and the reasonable quality lifestyle. in this case both parties were 42 years old. the wife suffered from physical and mental incapacity which meant that she was not fully employable. the husband was in good health, worked and was to continue to care for the parties’ 15 year old son.
+In this case, both parties were 42 years old.
+The wife suffered from physical and mental incapacity which meant that she was not fully employable.
+The husband was in good health, worked and was to continue to care for the parties’ 15-year-old son.

 The property settlement between the parties left the wife with nearly $250,000 and the husband just over $166,000, approximately $46,000 of which was his superannuation.

-Essentially each party wished to purchase their own property post divorce, but conceded that they would have to rent as neither of them could realistically manage to pay back a mortgage.
+Essentially each party wished to purchase their own property post-divorce but conceded that they would have to rent as neither of them could really manage to pay back a mortgage.
 The Court held that the standard of living that was reasonable for their circumstances, did not allow each party not to purchase their own property.